kixocil/Spam_detector/README.md

 # Spam_detector
- This program will detect spam from messages in a csv format
+In this program I will create a neural network that detect spam from messages in a csv format.

+I also the provide the dataset as spam.csv.